Dr Brittany has been a Lort Smith Veterinarian for just four months, however she has volunteered and worked for Lort Smith for much longer.

 Dr Brittany was always going to return to Lort Smith once she got her degree.
 “It does what no other clinic can do and it has a really high standard of practice.
 We’ve got CT scans, same day x-rays – it has everything you can possibly need.
 The organisation is well organised and the staff are really well looked after.”

 “We have clinicians who have been here for ten, 20, 30 years.
 You don’t find that very often in small vet clinics, it shows it’s a good place to work.”

 Dr Brittany admits that our shelter is the main reason she wanted to return to Lort Smith.
-Her passion is in shelter medicine, so she is excited about Lort Smith’s second site opening in the near future because the Adoption Centre will be relocating to Campbellfield offering a dedicated spot for shelter medicine.
+Her passion is in shelter medicine, so she is excited about the opening of Lort Smith Animal Hospital – Campbellfield Centre because the Adoption Centre will be relocating to Campbellfield offering a dedicated spot for shelter medicine.

 “I also love inpatient care because I enjoy spending time with animals who have complex cases.
 With inpatient care you have time to work up cases and piece the puzzle together to determine the medical diagnosis.
 I get a lot of joy out of that!”

 When asked about what the future of veterinary medicine look like at Lort Smith, Dr Brittany states there will be lots of new opportunities.
 “The future looks really good, there will be more focus put into supported learning.
 For example, Dr Tom and Dr Jonathon are amazing teachers and great at walking you through things.
 As far as the shelter goes, I’m excited about it moving into a bigger clinic because we will be able to do more, for more animals.
 There will be a lot of growth and change in the future – it’s exciting!”